lifeofsoumya/StockAlert/README.md

 - User Management yet to be added

-- LocalHost is working whereas Online server is throwing error.
+- LocalHost is working, deployment causing error.